wangqinNick/tp/docs/DeveloperGuide.md

 ### [Proposed] Notes Feature
 ![Class diagram for Notes Feature in Command class](https://github.com/AY2021S1-CS2113T-T09-2/tp/blob/master/docs/diagrams/NotesClassDiagram.png?raw=true)

-The proposed notes feature is facililated by the NotesManager class and NotesCommand class Extending from the abstract NotesCommand class are the NotesAddCommand, NotesListCommand, NotesDeleteCommand, and NotesViewCommand classes.
+The proposed notes feature is facilitated by the `NotesManager` class and abstract `NotesCommand` class Extending from the abstract `NotesCommand` class are the `NotesAddCommand`, `NotesListCommand`, `NotesDeleteCommand`, and `NotesViewCommand` classes.

 It implements the following operations:
 * `NotesManager.addNote()` - Add a note